infobip/oneapi-php/doc/PREREQUISITES.md

 * You have [installed a PHP interpreter](http://php.net/manual/en/install.php).
-* You have downloaded the [OneApi PHP library](https://github.com/parseco/oneapi-php/tree/master/oneapi)
+* You have downloaded the [Parseco OneAPI PHP library](https://github.com/parseco/oneapi-php/tree/master/oneapi)